-- Activate the fire alarm using a manual pull station. - Notify others and evacuate the building. - Do not use elevators during a fire or evacuation. - Assemble at the designated assembly area and await further instruction from emergency response personnel
+- Activate the fire alarm using a manual pull station and call 911. - Evacuate the building.
+Do not use elevators - Assemble at a Designated Assembly Area.
+Individuals with access or functional needs should relocate to a safe location and notify emergency response personnel if unable to evacuate. - Await further instruction from emergency response personnel.